KRR-Oxford/DeepOnto/docs/bio-ml.md

 </p>

 Remarks on this figure:
-- For equivalence matching, the global matching evaluation should be performed on `refs_equiv/full.tsv` in the unsupervised setting and on `refs_equiv/test.tsv` with `refs_equiv/train.tsv` set to null reference mappings in the semi-supervised setting.
-The local ranking evaluation should be performed on `refs_equiv/test.cands.tsv` for both settings.
+- (1) For equivalence matching, testing of the global matching evaluation should be performed on `refs_equiv/full.tsv` in the unsupervised setting, and on `refs_equiv/test.tsv` (with `refs_equiv/train.tsv` set to null reference mappings) in the semi-supervised setting.
+Testing of the local ranking evaluation should be performed on `refs_equiv/test.cands.tsv` for both settings.
-- For subsumption matching, the local ranking evaluation should be performed on `refs_equiv/test.cands.tsv` and the training mapping set `refs_subs/train.tsv` is optional.
+- (2) For subsumption matching, the local ranking evaluation should be performed on `refs_equiv/test.cands.tsv` and the training mapping set `refs_subs/train.tsv` is optional.
-- The `test.cands.tsv` file in the Bio-LLM sub-track is different from the main track ones.
+- (3) The `test.cands.tsv` file in the Bio-LLM sub-track is different from the main Bio-LM track ones.
 See [OAEI Bio-LLM 2023](#oaei-bio-llm-2023) for more information and how to evaluate on it.

 ## OAEI Bio-LLM 2023